Elephantine papyri and ostraca: Ananiah gives Yehoishema another part of the house

 For his daughter Yehoishema's dowry, Ananiah had transferred to her partial ownership of the house he shared with Tamut.
 After making more repairs to the building, Ananiah transferred a further section of the house, described in this document, to the dowry.
 Image of document in gallery.

 Ananiah and Tamut sell the house to their son-in-law

 This papyrus records the sale of the remaining portion of Ananiah and Tamut's house to Yehoishema's husband.
 Possibly because the clients were dissatisfied with something the scribe had written, at one point the text of the document breaks off and then starts over again, repeating what has gone on before with some additions.
-The boundary description included here refers to the Temple of Yahou in Elephantine, now rebuilt eight years after its destruction in 410 BCE during a civil war conflict that arose out of a land dispute.
+The boundary description included here refers to the Temple of Yauh in Elephantine, now rebuilt eight years after its destruction in 410 BCE during a civil war conflict that arose out of a land dispute.
 Image of document in gallery below.